© 2010 Rasmus ehf and Jσhann Νsak |

 So we see that reversing the limits changes the sign of the result.

 Integrating a function that lies under the x axis gives the negative value of the area.
 Therefore, when using integrals to find area it's essential to check whether the function is above or below the axis or whether it crosses the x axis at some point within the interval being considered.
+The following rule also holds when the limits are reversed:

 Example 6